Let's be honest - to some of us coffee is an addiction we cannot let go of.

 Step-by-Step

-1. Lightly soak freeze dried roots in warm water for 10 minutes
+1. Lightly soak freeze dried roots in warm water for 10 minutes (they have been freeze dried, now they need a little spa day)

 2. Drain well and pat dry